Does Car Insurance Cover Damage to My Own Car?

 Comprehensive vs. Collision: Which Coverage Type Applies?

-The single most important question after any vehicle damage is: was this a collision or a non-collision event?
-Your answer determines which coverage type pays, and that matters because comprehensive and collision deductibles can differ on the same policy.
+The most important question after any vehicle damage is whether the event was a collision or a non-collision.
+That distinction determines which coverage pays, and it matters because comprehensive and collision deductibles can differ on the same policy.

-Many drivers set a lower comprehensive deductible ($250 to $500) and a higher collision deductible ($500 to $1,000) because comprehensive events like hail and theft happen without any driver error.
-If you've done the same, a weather claim costs you less out of pocket than an at-fault fender-bender.
-Check your policy's declarations page to see both deductibles.
-They're listed separately.
+Many drivers set a lower comprehensive deductible ($250 to $500) and a higher collision deductible ($500 to $1,000) because comprehensive events like hail and theft involve no driver error.
+If you've done the same, a weather claim costs less out of pocket than an at-fault fender-bender.
+Pull your policy's declarations page to see both deductibles listed separately.

 Do You Pay Your Deductible for Damage to Your Own Car?